IBM-ICP-CoC/ICP-311-Install/docs/setupall.md

 ```
 ssh dak311worker1
 ```

-!!! success
+!!! note
     You should now see that your logged into the worker 1 node and you didn't see any prompts for userid or password.